BartMassey/sugarmantra/README.md

 really has only been tested with ASCII.
 Also, the dictionary supplements are specific to English.

+# License

 This program is licensed under the "MIT License".
 Please see the file `COPYING` in the source distribution of this software for license terms.

+# Acknowledgments

+Thanks to Jacob Mitchell for the excellent `multiset` crate underlying this project.
+Thanks to Ashton Hunger for a detailed project review that resulted in a bunch of cleanup.